sarit-picseal/picseal-legal/privacypolicy/index.md

 # Privacy Policy

-**Last updated:** November 18th, 2025
+**Last updated:** November 18, 2025

-This Privacy Policy describes how **PicSeal** (“**we**”, “**us**”, “**our**”) collects, uses, and shares information when you use our iOS application PicSeal (the “**App**”) and our legal website at `legal.picsealapp.com` (together, the “**Service**”).
+This Privacy Policy explains how **PicSeal**, operated by **Quokka LLC**, collects, uses, and shares information when you use our iOS application PicSeal (the “**App**”) and our legal website at `legal.picsealapp.com` (together, the “**Service**”).

-If you do not agree with this Policy, please do not use PicSeal.
+If you do not agree with this Policy, please do not use the Service.

 ---

 ## 1. Who we are & how to contact us

-PicSeal is operated by **Quokka LLC**, a company organized in **Minnesota, United States of America**.
+**Quokka LLC**
+202 N Cedar Ave Ste 1
+Owatonna, MN 55060
+USA

-- **Email:** contact@picsealapp.com
+**Email:** contact@picsealapp.com
-- **Address:** [ADDRESS]

-We are the “data controller” for personal data we collect through the Service (or the equivalent under your local law).

 ---

-## 2. What we collect
+## 2. Information we collect

-We only collect information we need to operate and improve PicSeal:
+We collect information needed to operate and improve PicSeal, including:

-1. Information you provide directly
-2. Photos and media you submit
-3. Usage and analytics data
-4. Device and diagnostic data
-5. Information from Apple and other platforms

-### 2.1 Information you provide directly
+### 2.1 Information you provide

-- **Email address**
+- **Email address** when you sign in using Sign in with Apple
-  - When you choose to **Sign in with Apple**, we receive either your real email address or an anonymized Apple relay email.
-- **Support communications**
-  - If you contact us, we receive whatever contact details and message content you send.
+- **Messages and attachments** you send when you contact us for support

-We do **not** collect passwords.
-Authentication is handled by Apple and/or our backend provider.
+We do not collect passwords.

 ### 2.2 Photos and media you submit

-PicSeal has two main parts: **Scan** and **Enhance**.
-They behave differently for privacy.

-#### a) Scanner photos used for ML training (opt-in only)
+PicSeal processes photos in two ways:

+#### a) Scanning (photos captured using the in-app scanner)

-If you choose to **help improve PicSeal** in the App, we will upload photos captured with the in-app **scanner** for research and development.
+If you choose to **help improve PicSeal**, the App may upload photos captured using the in-app scanner for research and product-improvement purposes.

-- **What we collect**
-  - The full image captured through the PicSeal scanner.
-- **What we do not collect**
+Scanner photos may:
+- Be used to train and evaluate our photo-detection and cropping models
+- Help us understand the types of items users want to preserve and improve overall scanning accuracy

-  - Photos you only **import from your photo library** are *not* uploaded for training in the current version.
+Photos you **import from your photo library** are **not** used for training.
-- **Where they go**
-  - Stored temporarily in **Supabase** object storage (on infrastructure such as Amazon S3).
-  - Then transferred to **Roboflow**, a third-party service we use for dataset management, annotation, and model training.
-- **How we use them**
-  - To train and evaluate computer-vision models that detect and crop individual photos inside a scan.
-  - To understand what people are trying to preserve (for example, prints, albums, and keepsakes) and to design better algorithms or steps in our scanning pipeline.

-Once images are transferred to Roboflow, they are stored there as part of our training dataset and **are not linked back to individual users**.
+Scanner training is **optional** and can be turned on or off at any time.

-#### b) Photos submitted for enhancement (Replicate AI workflow)
+#### b) Enhancements and effects (photos you submit for processing)

-When you use **Enhance** features:

-- **What we collect**
-  - The photo you select for enhancement.
-- **Where they go**
-  - Uploaded to Supabase object storage.
-  - Our backend sends a copy to **Replicate** (a third-party AI provider) to run the enhancement model.
-- **Retention**
-  - Replicate deletes prediction inputs and outputs after about **one hour** by default.
+When you request an enhancement, the App temporarily uploads the photo so we can generate the result and return it to you.

+Enhancement photos:
+- Are used only to perform the service you request
-  - Our copy in Supabase is kept for up to **7 days** for processing, troubleshooting, and quality assurance, and then deleted.
+- Are retained for a short period (up to **7 days**) for processing and troubleshooting
-- **How we use them**
-  - To deliver the enhancement you requested and to debug failures.
-  - We **do not** use enhancement photos for ML training at this time.

-You remain responsible for backing up your original photos elsewhere.
-PicSeal is not a long-term backup service.
+- Are **not** used to train our models

 ### 2.3 Usage and analytics data

-We use privacy-friendly analytics to understand how the app is used and to improve it.
+We collect limited, privacy-focused analytics to understand usage patterns and improve the Service, such as:

-Examples of data:

-- App opens and closes
-- Scanner opened / closed
-- Number of photos detected in a scan (for example, “4 photos detected”)
+- Which features are used
-- Whether auto-crop succeeded or failed
+- Whether scanning or enhancement succeeded or failed
-- Whether enhancement started and completed successfully
-- Whether the “Help improve PicSeal” setting is enabled
-- Device model (e.g., iPhone 15), iOS version, app version, general region

-We **do not** collect screen recordings or session replays, and we do **not** send raw images, bounding boxes, or face crops to analytics.

-Analytics are currently powered by **PostHog**, which acts as our data processor.
+- Basic device information (e.g., device model, iOS version)
+- General location (e.g., country), if provided by the OS

+We do **not** collect:
+- Screen recordings
+- Session replays
+- Raw photo content through analytics
+- Bounding boxes or face-level metadata for analytics

 ### 2.4 Device and diagnostic data

-Apple and our backend may provide:

-- Crash reports
-- Performance metrics
-- Error logs (without image content)

-We use this solely to debug and improve stability.
+We may receive anonymized crash reports and performance diagnostics to help us fix issues and improve stability.

-### 2.5 Information from Apple / app stores
+### 2.5 Information from Apple

-If you purchase a subscription or in-app purchase:

-- Apple processes your payment.
-- We receive high-level information such as the product purchased and anonymized identifiers needed to manage your subscription.
+If you make a purchase, Apple provides us with anonymized transaction information needed to manage your subscription.

-We do **not** receive your full credit-card number or full billing address from Apple.
+We do **not** receive your payment card details.

 ---